How Can Fashion Brands Show Up Authentically For Pride?

 Advertisement

 Beyond donating profits and working with the LGBTQIA+ community to ensure Pride-themed merchandise steers away from stereotypes, Erlick says there are a lot more companies could be doing.
-According to Erlick, there’s a pattern in the way that fashion brands partner with larger LGBTQIA+ organizations during Pride month.
-“These corporations don't want to take a risk on smaller organizations, on organizations that might be doing more radical work and groups that are donating directly to trans people, for example,” says Erlick.
-“There are other organizations, for example, that have taken explicitly anti-capitalist or anti-racist stances, and those aren't the organizations that we're seeing having the most funding.”
+According to Erlick, there’s a pattern in the way that fashion brands partner with larger LGBTQIA+ organisations during Pride month.
+“These corporations don't want to take a risk on smaller organisations, on organisations that might be doing more radical work and groups that are donating directly to trans people, for example,” says Erlick.
+“There are other organisations, for example, that have taken explicitly anti-capitalist or anti-racist stances, and those aren't the organisations that we're seeing having the most funding.”

-For all the complications of making Pride merch, at a time when LGBTQIA+ people are increasingly under attack thanks to policies like Florida’s “Don’t Say Gay” bill and anti-trans legislation introduced around the country, Ivanka Dekoning, a queer creator, says that fashion can also be used as a tool to raise awareness.
+For all the complications of making Pride merch, at a time when LGBTQIA+ people are increasingly under attack, Ivanka Dekoning, a queer creator, says that fashion can also be used as a tool to raise awareness.

 Advertisement